 The remaining export process is the same as described above for the export of a single item.

-To access your export archive files, open Windows Explorer and navigate to the target directory selected during the 'download' step.
+To access your export archive files, open Windows File Explorer and navigate to the target directory selected during the 'download' step.
 The export archive files can then be shared with colleagues or backed-up, as normal.

 Importing into Data360 Analyze